Home

 Many manufactures offer a step down from the top-of-the-line editions called Lite versions, but they are anything but watered down.

-These are often over 50% off the cost of their big brothers and include:
+These can often be bought for over 50% off the cost of their big brothers and include:

 • Cubase Artist by Steinberg (PC/Mac)